tylerharter/cs320/s20/p5/README.md

 database, a zip file, and numpy matrices representing land use.

 ## Corrections/Clarifications
+* Apr 7: slight tester fix (does not affect functionality)
+* Apr 5: fixed some issues w/ tester.py
+* Apr 4: updated tester.py with tests for remaining parts
 * Apr 2: forgot to push the tests already in tester.py yesterday
-* Apr 4: updated tester.py with tests for remaining parts
-* Apr 5: fixed some issues w/ tester.py

 ## Dataset